Page cover

 Our platform uses a credit system.

-Workers remain active while credits are available, but AI provider can also stop them manually.
+Workers remain active while credits are available, but the provider can also stop them manually.
 When credits run out, all active workers automatically shut down.

 This approach optimizes resource usage and helps providers control their costs effectively.